CollinErickson/MVP2005/README.md

 above.

-If you are enjoying it, let me know by starring this repo or sending me an email.
+If you are enjoying it, let me know by starring this repo or sending me an email at collinberickson (at) gmail (dot) com.

 Some help could be used to make better attributes, but it's not straightforward.
+If you want to help, you can email me.

 ### Will there be future updates?

-I can easily rerun the code to remake the updated rosters, but I will likely only do so if there is demand.
+I can easily rerun the code to remake the updated rosters, but I will likely only do so if there is demand since it takes about 50 hours of computer time.
 Email me or watch this repo so that I know you are interested.

 ### How can I be notified about future updates?